ms-iot/lightning/README.md

 ## Microsoft.IoT.Galileo.Arduino Nuget package
-This repository is for generating the Windows Developer Program for IoT Nuget package
+This repository is for generating the Windows Developer Program for IoT Nuget package.
+This package contains code which is compiled into the maker's application which can be deployed to a board running Microsoft Windows.

+This nuget package depends on Microsoft.IoT.SDKFromArduino, which contains source files written by the Arduino community.
+Together these packages ensure compatibility with existing sketches running on Microsoft Windows.

 ##Configure Visual Studio
 You'll want to redirect visual studio's *user templates* to the repository you are working in.